nshebang/rhizomebbs/README.md

 # rhizomebbs
-rhizomebbs is a simplistic BBS/textboard engine for the Spanish-speaking forum [IchoriaBBS](https://bbs.ichoria.org).
+rhizomebbs is the textboard engine made for the Spanish-speaking forum [IchoriaBBS](https://bbs.ichoria.org).
 Please note that this textboard engine is project-specific, and not project-agnostic or a general purpose engine.
 You may need to fork this software in case you want to use it for your own